dimkauzh/vuelto-engine/website/docs/latest/image.md

 We recommend using raw paths, however, **heads up as they won't work on the web.**

 For supporting web, you'll need to use the same func, but passing an `ImageEmbed` instead of a raw path.
-See the `ImageEmbed` struct above.
+See the `ImageEmbed` struct under here.

 ```go
 var embeddedFiles embed.FS